Cold calling: Criticisms

 Cold calling has also been used by scammers.
 One such example was when groups of impostors posed as members of the Microsoft support team.
 The impostors called several homes from a database of Microsoft owners.
 The Microsoft customers were then told that there was a virus on their computers, and in order to fix it, they had to download a specific program.
 The program gave access to the computer files for the impostors.
-In July 2006, a survey conducted by Lactofree determined that cold callers were the most annoying thing in the UK.
 Cold calling has been a hallmark in the proliferation of boiler room scams selling fraudulent investment and sports betting schemes from Australia's Gold Coast.

 Rules and regulations

 Many countries have rules and regulations that limit and control how, when and whom companies can cold call.
 These rules and regulations are often implemented by government bodies that deal with telecommunication laws in their specific country.

 United States

 The United States telecommunication laws are developed and enacted by the Federal Trade Commission (FTC).
 The FTC aims to "puts consumers in charge of the number of telemarketing calls they get at home".
 The United States, along with many individual states, have enacted various "Do Not Call" lists.
 These lists are based on the national US Do Not Call List which was enacted in 2003.
 Every month, since January 2005, companies are required by law to check the "Do Not Call List" database.
 They are required to remove the registered numbers from their leads lists.
 However the "Do Not Call List" has certain limitations.
 Even if a person is registered for the "Do Not Call List", certain organizations can still call.
 These organizations include: